 Nearby to Scranton are a number of National, State and Local parks.
-Travelers can easily rent RVs and motorhomes near Delaware Water Gap National Recreation Area, Hudson Highands State Park, Harpers Ferry National Historical Park, Great Falls Park, Bear Mountain State Park, and Lehigh Gorge State Park.
+Travelers can easily rent RVs and motorhomes near Delaware Water Gap National Recreation Area, Hudson Highands State Park, Harpers Ferry National Historical Park, Great Falls Park, and Bear Mountain State Park.

 Recent Renter Reviews in Scranton, PA

 Check out local hikes, campgrounds, dumpstations, and more!

 |Gorge Trail and Indian Trail Loop||Watkins Glen||New York|